-Entegrus' achieved a 2018 Regulatory Return on Equity ("ROE") of 8.20%, which is within the +/-3% range of Deemed ROE allowed by the OEB.
-This result represents an increase from the 2017 Regulatory ROE of 7.64%.
+Entegrus' achieved a 2019 Regulatory Return on Equity ("ROE") of 10.58%, which is within the +/-3% range of Deemed ROE allowed by the OEB.

-Note to Readers of 2018 Scorecard MD&A
+Note to Readers of 2019 Scorecard MD&A

 The information provided by distributors on their future performance (or what can be construed as forward-looking information) may be subject to a number of risks, uncertainties and other factors that may cause actual events, conditions or results to differ materially from historical results or those contemplated by the distributor regarding their future performance.
 Some of the factors that could cause such differences include legislative or regulatory developments, financial market conditions, general economic conditions and the weather.
 For these reasons, the information on future performance is intended to be management's best judgement on the reporting date of the performance scorecard and could be markedly different in the future.